-With regard to the costs and benefits of the proposed restriction, the Dossier Submitter underlines that the emissions of (micro-) plastics into the environment potentially cause irreversible effects.
+With regard to the costs and benefits of the proposed restriction, the Dossier Submitter underlines that the emissions of microplastics into the environment potentially cause irreversible effects.
 Irreversibility poses a challenge to conventional policy analysis, especially if the consequences are poorly understood and cannot be reliably quantified and monetised (Traeger, 2014).
-In such situations, restricting an activity can be the optimal strategy even if the expected costs of regulation outweigh the direct benefits (Gollier et al., 2000).
-Hence, the fact that microplastic emissions to the environment cannot be reversed – or only at a very high cost – is a key fact to be taken into account when assessing the proportionality of the proposed restriction.
+In such situations, restricting an activity can be the optimal strategy even if the expected costs of regulation outweigh the direct/quantifiable benefits (Gollier et al., 2000).
+Hence, the fact that microplastic emissions to the environment cannot be reversed – or only at a very high cost – is a key factor to be taken into account when assessing the proportionality of the proposed restriction.

-The Dossier Submitter concludes that on the basis of cost-effectiveness, affordability and other cost-benefit considerations, the proposed restriction can be seen as a proportionate measure to reduce the risk of irreversible releases of microplastics to the environment for uses where (i) there are currently no viable means to collect, properly dispose of or remediate once in the environment and (ii) alternatives already exist or there is information that they can be developed within the medium term.
+The Dossier Submitter concludes that on the basis of cost-effectiveness, affordability and other cost-benefit considerations, the proposed restriction can be seen as a proportionate measure to reduce the risk of irreversible releases of microplastics to the environment for uses where (i) there are currently no viable means to collect, properly dispose of or remediate once in the environment, and (ii) where alternatives already exist or there is information that these can be developed in the medium term.

 SEAC conclusion(s)

 SEAC agrees that cost-effectiveness analysis is an appropriate approach to support the proportionality assessment of the proposed restriction on microplastics taking into account the similarities to PBT/vPvB substances.
+The cost-effectiveness of the proposed restriction lies within the range of other REACH restrictions.

-Even though a clear conclusion on proportionality is not possible recognising the uncertainties of the impacts of the restriction, SEAC considers that the irreversibility of microplastic emissions is a key argument in favour of proportionality of the proposed restriction.
+Even though a clear conclusion on proportionality is not possible recognising the uncertainties of the impacts of the restriction, SEAC considers that the irreversibility of microplastic emissions is a key argument in support of proportionality of the proposed restriction.
 Even if the impacts of emission reduction are uncertain, early action can still be worthwhile from a social welfare perspective.
-SEAC underlines that such situations, proportionality ultimately depends on policy priorities and cannot be demonstrated by evaluating the costs and benefits of the proposal.
+This conclusion is supported by recent research on the willingness-to-pay of citizens for early action to reduce microplastic emissions.
+SEAC underlines that in such situations, proportionality ultimately depends on policy priorities and cannot be demonstrated by evaluating the costs and benefits of the proposal.
+Without clear guidance on what those priorities are, SEAC cannot draw a robust conclusion on proportionality.

 Furthermore, the conclusion that the proposed restriction would be proportionate is supported by the fact that alternatives to microplastics are already available for most uses underpinning that microplastics can be substituted within the proposed transitional periods.

-For capsule suspension plant protection products SEAC considers that an extension of the transition period in order to account for the time needed for re-authorisation could improve the proportionality of the restriction, also taking into account the potential positive environmental impact of these uses and that it seems to take more time to develop alternatives.
+For capsule suspension plant protection products SEAC considers that a transition period of eight years is in order to account for the time needed for re-authorisation could improve the proportionality of the restriction, also taking into account the potential positive environmental impact of these uses and that it seems to take more time to develop alternatives.

-For leave-on cosmetics that are mainly disposed via solid waste, i.e. make-up, lip and nail products, SEAC finds that other measures to manage microplastic emissions from these uses, such as informing consumers on proper use and disposal, or a longer (> 6 years) could also be considered proportionate taking into account the low contribution to overall emissions as well as the possible impact on SMEs of a ban of microplastics in these products.
+SEAC considers that there is currently insufficient justification to exclude certain cosmetic products from the proposed ban on the basis of cost-effectiveness.
+For leave-on cosmetics that are mainly disposed via solid waste, i.e. make-up, lip and nail products, SEAC finds that other measures to manage microplastic emissions from these uses, such as informing consumers on proper use and disposal, or a longer transition period (> 6 years) could also be considered proportionate taking into account the low contribution to overall emissions as well as the potentially large impact on industry of a ban of microplastics in these products.